My Biggest Regret

 About The Drawing

-A couple of years ago I tried drawing The Beast- (I feel like I turned into one drawing this fella...)
-So after attempting a few times, frustration took over and I eventually just tore up my piece of paper and threw it in the bin, with the “it’s too hard” mentality and left it at that.
+A couple of years ago I tried drawing The Beast- or I turned into one… what I’m trying to get at is, that frustration took over and I eventually just tore up my piece of paper and threw it in the bin, with the “it’s too hard” mentality and left it at that.

 A month ago I tried The Beast again, same thing happened.
 Attempted the outline 5 times, all of which got rubbed out and I finally gave up and hid my pencil back in its case like I never even took it out.

 Everyone always asks me how I learned to draw like that.
-My go to answer is normally “practise” but really I think it’s down to luck, having a “good day”… sorry I couldn’t be more helpful.
+My go to answer is normally “practice” but really I think it’s down to luck, having a “good day”.